Greg Marzhew

-Gregory Marzhew (né Lelesiuao, born 4 April 1997) is a Samoan professional rugby league player who plays as a er for the Newcastle Knights in the National Rugby League and Samoa at international level.
+Gregory Marzhew (né Lelesiuao, born 4 April 1997) is a New Zealand rugby league footballer who plays as a er for the Newcastle Knights in the National Rugby League.

 He previously played for the Gold Coast Titans in the NRL.

 Background

 Born in Auckland, New Zealand, Marzhew is of Samoan descent.
 He played his junior rugby league for the Mangere East Hawks.

 In 2011, Marzhew moved to Melbourne, where he played for the North West Wolves in the Melbourne Rugby League.

 In 2013, he moved to Logan City, Queensland, where he attended Woodridge State High School before being signed by the Gold Coast Titans.

 In 2020, he changed his surname from Leleisiuao to Marzhew in honour of his maternal grandfather Ta’ilevao Marzhew.

 Playing career

 Early career

 In 2014, Marzhew played for the Souths Logan Magpies in the Mal Meninga Cup.

 In 2015, he played for Gold Coast Green in the Mal Meninga Cup, before moving up to the Gold Coast Titans under-20s side.

 In 2016, he represented the Junior Kiwis in their 34–20 loss to the Junior Kangaroos.

 In 2017, he joined the Parramatta Eels, playing for their under-20 side.
 In May 2017, he again represented the Junior Kiwis.
 On 4 September 2017, he was named in the Holden Cup Team of the Year.
 On 1 October 2017, he scored a try in the Eels' Holden Cup Grand Final loss to the Manly-Warringah Sea Eagles.

 In 2018 and 2019, Marzhew was a member of Parramatta's NRL squad but did not play a game for the club, instead playing for the Wentworthville Magpies, their NSW Cup feeder side.

 On 30 September 2019, he was named in the NSW Cup Team of the Year.

 In 2020, Marzhew returned to the Gold Coast, signing a two-year contract with the club.